 Why Is My Succulent Growing Tall?

-The succulent will attempt to move as close to the nearest source of light possible, which is usually towards a window.
+The succulent will attempt to move as close to the nearest light source, usually towards a window.
 If you see your plant reaching for the outdoors, move it closer to that window.

 Another reason a succulent may become leggy is that there’s something wrong with the soil; it could either be too acidic, which is rarely the case, or it could be overwatered.
 In this case, the succulent is trying to branch out to search for drier horizons.